lan-party/Twitter-Scripts/README.md

-* userlist_follow.py - Follow a list of users by name and description keywords
+* userlist_follow.py - Follow a list of users by name and matching description keywords

 * post_comparison.py - List [BCI Companies](https://bciwiki.org/index.php/Category:Companies) not linked to from current twitter posts